 It uses not one but two FPGA’s so you’ll find no emulation here.
 But many of the community have managed to hack previous Analogue products so expect this to be hacked within months of its release in 2020.

 The Analogue Pocket is made from a durable metal, which already sets it apart from its competitors like the Retro Game 350 and Bittboy Pocket Go V2 but its $200 price tag might turn people away quite quickly.
 Seeing the response to the announcement from Analogue has opened our eyes to many handheld lovers thoughts on this device.

 Some are saying it’s perfect where a lot of people are saying that Analogue are putting crazy price tags on their products just because they’re the only guys doing it like this.

 We’re on the fence, yes, $200 is an insane amount, but then again nobody is doing it, so if you want it, you’re gonna have to pay for it.
-We’re just waiting to get hold of one so that we can test it and see if it’s really worth the $200.
+We love ours and can confirm that it is worth the price, every single dollar of it!

 The Analogue Pocket comes with a 3.5″ LCD screen with a resolution of 1600×1440 and 615ppi.
 This is a serious screen, and one specs that’s unheard of in a 3.5″ display.
 This is impressive, that’s 10x the resolution of the original Gameboy.

 The face of the handheld has a minimalist look to it, not overwhelmed with buttons but everything you need from a handheld.
 It features three buttons in the bottom right corner of the face which is most likely the start/select and home buttons.